sharksurfer/steghide/README.md

-# steghide
-Make the process of hiding files inside images much easier
+Hide files inside images
+How to use :
+ chmod +x steg.sh
+./steg.sh

+Add the file and image to same directory and continue

+DONE